thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 #### Dictionary
 Read the [docs](https://docs.python.org/3/library/stdtypes.html#dict)

-Dictionaries are key value pairs, lists/tuples/sets are indexed sequences, dictionaries aren't.
+Dictionaries are a collection of key value pairs, lists/tuples/sets are indexed sequences, dictionaries aren't.

 Here, 'IN' and 'US' are the keys and 'India', 'United States' are the values.
 The values can be any Python data type, but keys can only be hashable data types (basic data types, int/float/string/complex).